 English is an immersive language.
-There are many grammatical rules to follow to become an effective writer and a coherent speaker.
-One such important part of speech is the conjunction.
-A conjunction joins phrases, clauses, and other parts of a sentence.
+There are many grammatical rules to follow to become an influential writer and a coherent speaker.

 Conjunctions are of three types – correlative, coordinating, and subordinating.
 Among these, the correlative conjunctions are always used in pairs.
-They usually relate two different possibilities in a sentence.
+They relate two different possibilities in a sentence.

 Coordinating vs Subordinating Conjunction